 Taking photos is not only about pointing and shooting.
 Nor is photography about taking photos for the sake of sharing on social media.
 Photography is an artistic vision and involves a creative process.
 From getting to know the couple, drawing out the couple’s connection, and conveying their love story through images.
-Consider a wedding a future piece of art work and the photographer is of course the artist!
+Consider a wedding a future piece of artwork and the photographer is, of course, the artist!
 A great professional wedding photographer can turn a wedding into pieces of photographic artwork to enjoy a lifetime.

 4. Directs for the Best Picture

 Similar to lighting, photographing people alone is dynamic.
 Everyone is beautiful in their own way and professional photographers know how to direct the subject in poses and angles to make them picture ready and perfect.
 Maybe the subject is already comfortable with posing their bodies, but not just yet with the photographer.
-Professional photographers know how to read body language and strike conversation to make couples comfortable and smile.
+Professional photographers know how to read body language and strike a conversation to make couples comfortable and smile.

 5. Master Multi-tasker

-A professional photographer is not only a photographer, but in many ways a couples’ new friend that they can open up to.
+A professional photographer is not only a photographer but in many ways a couples’ new friend that they can open up to.
 Also, an experienced photographer displays project management skills to help organize the wedding day photo itinerary.

 By nature, a pro photographer needs to be a multi-tasker at any given moment with eyes and ears open.
-For example, gathering the family and bridal party politely for group photos with the couple while keeping track of time plus taking note of impromtu photo requests.
+For example, gathering the family and bridal party politely for group photos with the couple while keeping track of time plus taking note of impromptu photo requests.

 6. Careful Preparation and Backup

 Wedding photographers know the importance of being prepared, so they always carry backup equipment to the weddings they photograph.
-Professionals understand that nothing could be more horrible than a piece of equipment that malfunctions at the crucial moment.
+Professionals understand that nothing could be more horrible than a piece of equipment that malfunctions at a crucial moment.
 Likewise, a professional photographer will usually make a backup copy of the photos.

-Yes Your Wedding is Worth it!
+Yes, Your Wedding is Worth it!